gwu-cs-advos/advos_book/slides/slides/00_organization.md

 Tests?
 Graded homeworks? :-1: :poop:

-Incentive management - peer evaluation:

-- Peer evaluation
+Incentive management:

-- If you aren't prepared for class, your group will suffer.
+- In class discussion of system design - Peer evaluation.
+If you aren't prepared for class, your group will suffer.
+- System Design Review & Participation - Notes and questions about system + class participation.
+- Coding - design notes, and presentation.

-- You'll get out of this class what you put into it :shrug:
+You'll get out of this class what you put into it :shrug:

-Last week of class: Quick demos

 > Self motivation is required to get **anything** from this class

+---

+## Working Together and Academic Honesty

+- You can work in teams for any aspect of the class.
+- You must fill in your own participation reflecting on code.
+- You can use the Internet and/or LLMs.

+Attribution is *required*.

+---

+## Attribution

+If you use code or gain significant ideas from elsewhere, you *must* cite that source.
+- Use code from the Internet?
+Add a URL to the source.
+- Use an LLM to gen code?
+Identify which LLM and the gist of the queries.
+- Work with someone else?
+List them in the README.md or in a comment.

+No attribution? `0` credit.